 In Burkina Faso, we provide our protégés with new opportunities, teaching them entrepreneurship, developing small businesses and transferring skills.
 For the inhabitants of Gourcy, this is really more than fulfilling their dreams.

-We have effectively reclaimed a piece of the desert (2 hectares), we have drilled two wells.
+We have effectively reclaimed a piece of the desert (3 hectares), drilled ten wells, including three deep wells.
 The plants are growing, and several dozen families have jobs, money to make a living and hope, they can live in their homeland and be independent.
 Our protégés experiment with new crops, they learn farming under harsh, almost desert-like conditions, they contribute to enrichment of the diet of other inhabitants – in a word, they do their best, taking advantage of the chance that they have been offered.